Pensions – review your investments

 Reducing your risk as you approach retirement

-As a guide, if you are less than 15 years away from retirement it may be a good idea to start moving some of your pension investments from funds that invest largely in shares to ones that invest more in lower risk investments such as bonds and cash.
+As a guide, if you’re less than 15 years away from retirement it might be a good idea to start moving some of your pension investments from funds that invest largely in shares to ones that invest more in lower risk investments such as bonds and cash.

 Moving your pension to less risky investments

 If your pension isn’t in a lifestyle or target date fund, you can reduce the risk yourself.

 You can do this by switching your pension from riskier funds to ones that have a lower risk.

 This is something that you might be able to do easily online on your pension provider’s website.